 Have you ever had a chance encounter with a stranger that turned into a moment that changed your life for the better?
 From my experience, these moments aren’t chance encounters but are reflective of the providence of God.
-We witness encounters in the Bible that defined a person or brought condemnation based off how they responded.
-Looking into these encounters can give insight into how to be prepared when it occurs in our lives.
+There are stories in the Bible that either defined a person or brought condemnation, it all depended on how they responded.

 The idea that God is in control of our circumstances opens up all kinds of questions.

 Why does God allow evil to flourish?

 When the Lord brought a revelation to Daniel He reminded him that there is a difference between the nature of the wicked compared to the the nature of the righteous.